June 22, 2018

 All of these children, regardless of where they are placed, will eventually face a hearing in Federal court regarding their immigration status and we are of the view that children arriving alone to this country who seek relief from danger in their homelands need assistance in navigating the legal system.
 In New Jersey, the supply of free and low-cost attorneys available to represent these children is grossly inadequate.
 Only ten to fifteen percent of the children who need an attorney are able to retain one.

 Give to support unaccompanied minors in New Jersey via your

 Give via your

-To learn more about this effort, please contact Margarethe Laurenzi at 973-267-5533 or email@example.com.
+To learn more about this challenging issue or our work, contact Margarethe Laurenzi at email@example.com.